How Much Does It Cost to Retain a Fractional Integrator?

 Factor two is the level of support you need to achieve your goals, which breaks down into three basic levels.

-One level you might have is coaching, where you just need somebody to be doing a leadership team meeting alone, meaning with just you or your integrator as a coach, i.e., Integrator coaching.
+One level you might have is coaching, where you just need somebody to meet with you or your integrator as a coach, i.e., Integrator coaching.
 Then that’s going to be on the lower end.

 Another is the middle level of support.
 This is where the integrator is leading your weekly leadership team meetings, doing brief check-ins with your leadership team members every week, doing the same page meeting with you as the visionary, and some miscellaneous support.
 This might take about half a day a week, which will be a middle price range.

-On the other hand, if you need a greater level of support to reach your goals, all of that plus maybe more time coaching, more time and being resource for the leadership team, mentoring, and managing and up-leveling your leadership team.
-Time spent removing obstacles, perhaps taking on a rock or more than one rock, will be an even higher cost on the retainer of your Fractional Integrator or COO.
+On the other hand, if you need full Integrator support to reach your goals, that will require all of the above plus strategic support and planning, more time coaching and being resource for the leadership team, mentoring, and managing and up-leveling your leadership team.
+It will also very often involve time spent removing obstacles, or taking on one or more Rocks, like filling a key leadership team seat, resolving a critical Right-Person-Right-Seat issue, or implementing a new CRM, ERP, or LMS.
+This level of support means an even higher cost to retainer your Fractional Integrator or COO.

 Executive Experience of the Fractional Integrator

 The third factor that can drive the cost of retaining a Fractional Integrator is the level of executive experience of your Fractional Integrator.
-If you’re looking at a Fractional Integrator who has run or owned their own business, that will be a higher rate.
+If you’re looking at a Fractional Integrator who has run or owned their own business, that is someone who you would have to pay $250,000-$300,000 plus benefits and bonus if you hired them full time, so they will also be at the higher end of cost when retaining someone like that on a fractional basis.

-On the other hand, if you’re going to have a Fractional Integrator with more of a project management background, they were a department head below the integrator level or even a manager below even the leadership team level before they went into becoming a Fractional Integrator.
-That person’s going to be a lower rate that they’re going to cost you in terms of their executive experience because they don’t have that much executive experience.
+On the other hand, if you’re going to have a Fractional Integrator with more of a project management or department head background before they became a Fractional Integrator, that person is going to be a lower rate because they lack experience owning or running a business.

 You’ll have to consider what type of support your specific situation requires.
-Depending on the organization, the rate will vary, and the level of support needed will differ.
 One of the things I think it’s essential to think about when thinking about what kind of executive experience and what kind of skills you need from a Fractional Integrator is to think that, very often, people need and want a Fractional Integrator who is in a sense like a turnaround consultant.
 That kind of person will cost more than someone who’s more of a manager or a project manager.
-Maybe they’re an expert in EOS tools which is great, but if they haven’t owned or run a business before as the integrator or owner, then that’s going to cost less, and someone like that may not be able to be a turnaround consultant to be a change agent if that’s what you need.
-So you need different people for different situations depending on what you’re looking for.

-If you want a Fractional Integrator or COO who will bring about tremendous and sudden changes, that is not the same type of person as one who is content with ensuring the smooth operation of ongoing processes.
-Change agents have different personalities than those focused on making minor improvements incrementally; it’s essential to understand this distinction when considering which kind of professional to hire.
+If you want a Fractional Integrator or COO who will bring about tremendous change, that is not the same type of person as one who is content with ensuring the smooth operation of ongoing processes.
+Change agents have different personalities than those focused on making minor improvements incrementally.

-The change agent is going to want to come in, be with you for 6, 9, 18, 24 months, whatever it takes to make the major change, put the right people, systems and processes in place and tools in place, and then get out so they can move on to the next big change that they can make.
+The change agent is going to want to come in, be with you for 6, 9, 18, or 24 months, whatever it takes to make the major change and make your business self-managing by putting the right people, systems and processes in place, and then moving on to the next big change that they can make.

-Whereas someone that’s more of a manager, more a little long-term thing, that’s just going to be a different type of personality.
+Whereas someone that’s more of a manager, who is looking for a long-term engagement, that’s going to be a different type of personality.
 So very often, you want to have one type of Fractional Integrator that’s more of a change agent and then transition over for the long term to more of a stable, more of a manager, more of an incremental change type of person that could be a better fit for the longer term.
 It’s not necessarily going to be the same person.
 You can’t necessarily expect that the person who wants to come in and make a lot of changes will not always be the same person who sticks around for ten years.
 That’s something I think would be good to keep in mind.

 Firm versus Solo Practitioner

-The fourth factor that will drive the cost of retaining a Fractional Integrator is whether you’re hiring or retaining a firm of Fractional Integrators versus a solo practitioner Fractional Integrator.
-Generally speaking, not always the case, but generally speaking, solo practitioner Fractional Integrators tend to cost less and are less expensive, although not always.
+The fourth factor that will drive the cost of retaining a Fractional COO or Integrator is whether you’re retaining a firm of Fractional Integrators versus a solo practitioner Fractional Integrator.
+Generally speaking, although this is not always the case, solo practitioner Fractional Integrators tend to be less expensive than firms.

-Why are firms more expensive?
+Firms of Fractional Integrators tend to be more expensive.
+Why?
 What are the factors that drive that?

 • Brain trust, meaning that the Fractional Integrator you’re working with is working with multiple other Fractional Integrators on the same team.
 They’re able to IDs, to solve issues together, and so when there are sticky issues going on with you, just know that behind the scenes they’re bringing that back to their colleagues and getting multiple other Fractional Integrators and executives experience and knowledge, and coming back with multiple ideas that they’re bringing back that directly benefit you, so they’re bringing that brain trust.